 TOP 10 FORTS TO VISIT IN GOA

 One of the most picturesque forts amongst the forts in North Goa, this place is a destination for those who love thrills.
 This evening spot is a very popular destination among places to visit in Goa.
 It’s a favorite evening haunt for the thrill lovers to chill out, Chapora Fort in North Goa is yet another popular destination for the patrons.
 The sunset view here is a photographer’s delight.
-The steep slopes all around the fort also make for a beautiful, natural access to the beach.
+The steep slopes all around the fort also make for beautiful, natural access to the beach.

-Reis Magos Fort
+- Reis Magos Fort

 One of the oldest forts in Goa, Reis Magos Fort offers a brilliant scenic view from all its four sides.
-The photogenic ambience of this place gets even better with the existence of a beautiful church built within its precincts.
+The photogenic ambiance of this place gets even better with the existence of a beautiful church built within its precincts.
 Many explorers make it a point to visit the fort.
-This heritage monument has been restored by the government and is one of the cultural and heritage centres in Goa.
+This heritage monument has been restored by the government and is one of the cultural and heritage centers in Goa.

-Built in the year 1705, Corjuem Fort is one of the two forts that was built inland.
+Built-in the year 1705, Corjuem Fort is one of the two forts that was built inland.
 It stands tall on an island called Corjuem.
 The fort is located at a very scenic location that overlooks the majestic River and is surrounded by lush green fields.
 This makes it one of the places to visit in North Goa.
 The fort receives many visitors because of its unique location.

 This fort is also popularly called Tiracol Fort.
 This fort is at the mouth of the Terakhol River.
 It can be accessed via a fascinating ferry boat ride.
 This short ferry boat journey leaves unforgettable memories.
 The fort was built by Maharaja Khem Sawant Bhonsle in the 17th century.

-Sinquerim Fort in Goa was built year 1612.
+Sinquerim Fort in Goa was built in the year 1612.
 Basically.
 It is the lower extension of Fort Aguada.
 The breathtaking beauty seen from the fort draws visitors here.
 It shears the Sinquerim shore into two.

-Nanuz Fort, Sattari
+- Nanuz Fort, Sattari

 This fort was built by the famous Maratha ruler, Shivaji.
-Most of the revolts in Goa had the Nanuz Fort as the centre.
+Most of the revolts in Goa had the Nanuz Fort as the center.
 The fort is surrounded by some unique flora and fauna.
 It is known as the epitome of gallantry and bravery.

-Cabo de Rama Fort
+- Cabo de Rama Fort

 The Cabo de Rama fort has a rich history and stands tall around some dazzling surroundings.
 The fort is spread over an area of 1,80,000 square meters.
 Lord Rama and his wife Sita are said to have stayed here during their exile of 14 years.
 The fort is one of the most important places to visit in South Goa.
 The adjacent beach is one of the most tranquil places to laze around.

-The location of the fort and the beauty surrounding this fort makes it one of the most visited places in South Goa.
+The location of the fort and the beauty surrounding this fort make it one of the most visited places in South Goa.
 It is strategically placed at the mouth of the Zuari River and has an area of around six miles in circumference.
 It was built in 1624.
-The port toThis fort is situated at the mouth tip of Zuari River and is ranked in the list of must to go places in South Goa.
+The port of this fort is situated at the mouth tip of the Zuari River and is ranked in the list of must to go places in South Goa.
 This fort covers a total area of six miles in circumference and was built in 1624.
 The fort guarded the port city of Murmugao and Vasco.
 Presently there exists only a chapel and a fort wall to stand witness to its existence.
 But in the days of yore, there was a chapel, five jails, some large embankments.